HMS Avon (1805)

-HMS Avon was a Royal Navy built at Falmouth and launched in 1805.
+HMS Avon was an 18-gun of the Royal Navy built at Falmouth, Cornwall and launched in 1805.
 In the War of 1812 she fought a desperate action with that resulted in Avon sinking on 27 August 1814.

 Service

 Avon entered service at Spithead under the command of Commander Francis J. Snell and sailed for the Mediterranean on 18 April 1805.
 On 7 May she captured Frisken.
 By 9 May Avon was off Lisbon, where the schooner reported to Snell her capture of the Spanish privateer lugger Travella, of three guns and 40 men, off the Bayona Islands (Baiona), and the recapture of the British brig Stork.
 Then on 20 January 1806, Avon was present when recaptured Maid of the Mill.

 In March 1806 Avon briefly came under the command of Commander James Stewart and was tasked with convoying and cruising duties.
 In May, Commander Mauritius Adolphus Newton De Stark assumed command and sailed Avon in the Channel.
 Shortly thereafter, he was assigned the responsibility of escorting the Russian vessel Neva to the Baltic, as it was returning from a voyage of discovery.
 Given the onset of hostilities between Napoleon and Russia, the British government deemed an escort to be a prudent precaution.
 In recognition of his services, the Tsar presented de Stark with a breakfast service of plate and a purse containing 100 guineas.

 Avon sailed for North America on 28 August.
 She was carrying Mr Erskine, HM Minister to the United States.
 On the way to the United States, Avon encountered the French 74-gun Regulus, which gave chase for eight hours, firing constantly, before de Stark was able to lose her in a squall.
 Avon arrived at Annapolis Royal on 30 October.
 On his return voyage he met up with a Royal Navy 74-gun ship with orders to go to Bermuda and then to take to Britain despatches from French Admiral Willaumez that Avon had taken from an American vessel she had examined on her way out of the Chesapeake.
 Avon arrived at Spithead on 7 January 1807.